 The equipment needed to make the delicacy doesn’t need to be expensive.
 Only a high-quality stainless steel knife is required, unlike the many items needed to make sushi.
 Below we will review three high-grade stainless steel Japanese knives that are ideal for the task.

-Double edged steel chef knife
+Double-edged steel chef knife

 This quality blade from Fuji Cutlery is double-edged and made from a special type of stainless steel known as molybdenum.
 The handle is polyformaldehyde, which is an engineered thermoplastic commonly used in precision parts.

-The length of the blade is 9.5 inches, while the total knife length, including handle, is 14.5 inches.
+The length of the blade is 9.5 inches, while the total knife length, including the handle, is 14.5 inches.
 It’s comfortable to use as it’s sturdy, perfectly balanced, and weighs only 220 grams.

 Professional 8 inch damascus blade